-“Treasures of Sharjah Museums is the first exhibition dedicated for inmates this year.
-(Courtesy: SMA)
+Although the tie-up between SMA and Sharjah Police has been in existence from last two years, “Treasures of Sharjah Museums" is the first exhibition dedicated for inmates this year.

 It showcases a number of unique objects including those from the collections of Sharjah Archeology Museum, Sharjah Heritage Museum, Sharjah Calligraphy Museum and Sharjah Museum of Islamic Civilization.

 Items on display include a replica an ancient camel figurine, an incense burner, writing instruments including pens and papers, heritage costume and clothing, Arabian perfumes and cupping (Hejama) tools that were once used in holistic health therapy.

 To help inmates fully understand the history of items on display, descriptions were made available in three languages -- English, Arabic and Urdu.

 Organized by SMA, the show, and several other online programs targeting female and male inmates, are aimed at contributing to the reform of offenders and helping them adapt to life eventually outside prison.

 Read more: Museums respond to societies’ needs even during a global crisis, says Manal Ataya